Kıvanç Tatlıtuğ

 Kıvanç Tatlıtuğ ([kɯˈvantʃ ˈtatɫɯtuː]; born 27 October 1983) is a Turkish actor, model, and former basketball player.
-He is one of the highest-paid actors in Turkey and has won many awards, including three Golden Butterfly Awards and a Yeşilçam Cinema Award.
-Tatlıtuğ won the pageants Best Model of Turkey and Best Model of the World in 2002.
+He has won several accolades, including four Golden Butterfly Awards for Best actor for his role in Ask-I memnu (2009 and 2010), for his role in Kuzey Güney (2012) and for his role in Aile (2023), and for his role two Golden Butterfly awards for Best couple and a Yeşilçam Cinema Award.
+Tatlıtuğ won the pageants of Best Model of Turkey and Best Model of the World in 2002.

 Tatlıtuğ has established himself as a leading actor of Turkey with roles in several of the highly successful television series, that includes Menekşe ile Halil (2007–2008), Aşk-ı Memnu (2008–2010), Kuzey Güney (2011–2013) and Cesur ve Güzel (2016–2017), all of which garnered him critical acclaim and international recognition, portraying researcher Arman in the Netflix original series Into the Night (2021) and Yakamoz S-245 (2022).

 Early life and family

 Tatlıtuğ was born on 27 October 1983, in Adana, to Erdem and Nurten Tatlıtuğ.
 His mother is Turkish from Edirne.
-His paternal grandfather is an Albanian immigrant from Pristina.
-His paternal grandmother is a Bosniak immigrant from Sarajevo.
+His paternal grandfather is an Albanian from Pristina.
+His paternal grandmother is a Bosniak from Sarajevo.
 He has said that he was born and raised in Adana and that his family has had a bakery business in the city for more than a hundred years.
-He stated that he is a Muslim by religion, and was seen praying on Eid.
 He studied at Yenice Çağ Private High School, where he excelled in basketball.
 Due to his father's illness, the family moved to Istanbul so that his father could receive proper treatment.
 In Istanbul, he joined the Beşiktaş, Fenerbahçe, Ülkerspor, "Fiskobirlik", "Güney Sanayi", "Çukurova Kulübü", "Devlet Su İşleri" and "Tarsus Amerikan Kulübü" clubs as a professional U18 basketball player.
 Due to a dislocated leg, he left basketball.
 He graduated from Istanbul Kultur University in 2013.
 He married stylist Başak Dizer on 19 February 2016 at the Turkish embassy in Paris.
 The couple's first child, a son named Kurt Efe, was born in April 2022.
 A sculpture of Tatlıtuğ has been displayed in Madame Tussauds Istanbul.